Niki-Tester/paperkins/README.md

   It will provide the user a place to update their default delivery information, view order history, change their password, and update their email addresses.

-  If a user has not created an order, they will be informed this under the Order History heading.
+  If a user has not created an order, they will be informed of this under the Order History heading.

-  If a user has previously created an order / made a purchase, they will see a list of all previous orders in a list, and clicking on the order number will direct the user to an order summary.
+  If a user has previously created an order / made a purchase, they will see a list of all previous orders, and clicking on the order number will direct the user to an order summary.

   ![ProfilePage](/doc/images/screencapture-profile.png)